 identifies key areas of application

 contains profiles of more than 50 key users and producers of automotive nonwovens

-To order by credit card, please select the button below.
+To order by credit card, please select Add to cart below

 Nonwovens are expanding rapidly in the automotive sector as consumers demand greater comfort and safety, and automakers and their component suppliers seek to decrease costs by reducing the weight of vehicles as well as lowering fuel consumption and carbon dioxide emissions.